It’s been said that sleep is food for the brain.

-Whatever your situation may be, are you sure that you’ve done all that you can to fall asleep naturally?
+Whatever your situation may be, are you sure you’ve done all you can to fall asleep naturally?

 2. Practicing Yoga or Meditation